Drinking water testing and Understanding the results of your Drinking Water Test Kit

 • Damaged pipes, internal storage tanks or piping systems can also be causes for problems and it is useful to check whether the problem arises from the mains-fed cold tap (normally the kitchen tap) or via the storage system (check the bathroom tap).

-• For lead testing or when lead is found in drinking water, then more information can be found in our short guide.
+• For lead testing or when lead is found in drinking water, more information can be found in our short guide.

 • For more information about common contaminants/ elements in water and their potential effects, please also click here.